Expanding Educational Access Through The Global Career Accelerator

 Education abroad professionals are actively engaged in piloting an array of new modalities to engage diverse students in international learning and engagement beyond student mobility.
-This third article will explore the impact of Global Tech on several institutions’ visionary approaches to expanding access to underrepresented students.
+This third article will explore the impact of The Global Career Accelerator (The Accelerator) on several institutions’ visionary approaches to expanding access to underrepresented students.

 Podium Education’s Expert Series will appeal to those education abroad professionals who are especially eager to explore entrepreneurial strategies and savvy approaches to maximizing student learning and engagement in a new era.